mjt-books/python-book/chapters/chapter-7.md

 A minimal conceptual ONNX + TensorRT-style pipeline:

 1. Export your FP32 or mixed-precision model to ONNX.
-2. Run a quantization tool to produce an INT8 ONNX graph.
+2. Run a quantization tool to produce an INT8 ONNX graph (PTQ or QAT-based).
 3. Feed that graph into TensorRT to build an engine.
 4. Benchmark latency/throughput vs FP32/FP16 baselines.

+When choosing a toolchain, keep in mind:

+- What devices you’re actually deploying on (CPU, GPU, mobile, custom accelerator).
+- How mature the quantization support is for your target ops and architectures.
+- How much extra operational complexity your team can absorb.

 ### When to reach for quantization